studiolampblack/puretypo/_posts/2017-05-15-zelaldinus-by-irwin-allan-sealy.md

 date: 2017-05-15 09:00
 tags:
 - fiction
-image: assets/postimages/Zelaldinus.jpg
+image: assets/postimages/zelaldinus.JPG
 ---

-Fatehpur Sikri is a stunning example of city planning which has been inspiration for many architecture students and professionals alike.
-The set of buildings which were prime inspiration for Indian Institute of Management, Bangalore; never fails to awe you.
-Fathehpur Sikri was later abandoned due to unavailability of water and thus a whole city was left to whether.
+Fatehpur Sikri is a stunning example of city planning which has been an inspiration for many architecture students and professionals alike---the set of buildings which were prime inspiration for Indian Institute of Management, Bangalore---never fails to awe you.
+Fathehpur Sikri was later abandoned due to unavailability of water and thus a whole city was left to wither.

 A masquerade surrounding this beautiful place, that houses a chequered chess board, where Akbar played with actual people as pawns, is meant to be a beautiful experience.